jesseg34/Fresh_Tomatoes/README.md

 Instructions
 ------------
-To run the program, run entertainment_center.py in the termal
+To execute the app, run entertainment_center.py in the python terminal

 Credit
 ------